BananaAccounting/Universal/invoices/tools/README.md

 - 3\) vat_excl, vat_incl, vat_none (default is vat_excl)
 - 4\) it contains the Organisation Name or the First and Last Name plus the Locality separated by a comma
 - 5\) ItemTotal contains the total exclusive vat if InvoiceAmountType is vat_excl, otherwise it contains the total inclusive vat
+- 6\) This value is used to check if after the importation the amounts corresponds

 Example: